JetBrains/kotlin/samples/curl/README.md

 depend on an artifact published in a maven repository.
 The sample depends on a library built by [libcurl sample](../libcurl) so you need to run it first.

-To build use `../gradlew build`.
+To build use `../gradlew assemble`.

-To run use `../gradlew run`.

-To change run arguments, change property runArgs in gradle.propeties file or pass `-PrunArgs="https://www.jetbrains.com"` to gradle run.

-Alternatively you can run artifact directly
+Now you can run the client directly

-    ./build/konan/bin/<platform>/Curl.kexe https://www.jetbrains.com
+    ./build/exe/main/release/<platform>/curl.kexe https://www.jetbrains.com

 It will perform HTTP get and print out the data obtained.